Home > Analyses > Technology > Trimble Inc.

 Strengths

-- strong gross margin at 68%
+- Strong gross margin at 68%

-- diversified technology solutions across sectors
+- Diverse technology solutions across multiple industries

 Weaknesses